from Memorial Day 2022

 red white and blue centerpiece

-Starting with a large tile from the Home Depot Jeffery Court collection I got during Haven’s 2019 Blogger Conference as a base for the centerpiece, I added mini vasses..
-The flowering tiny branches are from a large bush in our yard.
+Starting with a large tile from the Home Depot Jeffery Court collection I had in the basement to uses as a base for the centerpiece, I added mini vases.
+The flowering tiny branches are from our yard.
 I put the flags in the mercury glass lantern style jar.
-Branches with blooms make easy centerpieces.
-We have many buses trees adn flowers in our yard.
-I use all of them at different times for table settings and around the house.
+They were purchased years ago during a Christmas ‘open house”.

 place settings